crhall-writing/crhall-writing.github.io/_poems/precious-enough.md

 and I think now, about the bed of soil
 I don’t think anything was set to grow
 maybe the field was salted
-and there’s nothing to reap where nothing was sowed
+and there’s nothing to reap where nothing was sown

 but now—so long later
 the coldness of your stare no longer scares